AdrianArnaiz/ai-resources-compilation/README.md

 > Graph and networks theory.
 While it doesn’t deepen into GNNs, it is an excellent resource to get strong foundations for operating on graphs
  - *| [Book](http://networksciencebook.com/) |* **Network Science Book by Albert-László Barabási**

+### Graph Neural Networks
-### Graph Neural Networks a.k.a.
+Graph Neural Networks a.k.a.
 Graph Machine Learning a.k.a.
 Graph Representation Learning a.k.a.
 Geometric Deep Learning
 > Combination of graph theory (NS) and ML-DL to boost the potential flexibility applications of AI.
 DL dealing with graph data.

  - *| [Book](https://www.cs.mcgill.ca/~wlh/grl_book/) |* **William Hamilton Book: *Graph Representation Learning***